EDDISCODE/EDD-App/README.md

 EDD-App
 =======

-This repository is the code for the image recognition app The current version is a test of C's first cascade idea (v1).
+This repository is the code for our group's image recognition app.
+Status as of 3/12/14: Testing Face Recognition.